 Tired of salads?
 You can enjoy arugula in a number of other ways.
 It’s great on sandwiches, but can add crunch and a peppery flavor to almost any cold dish.
 You can even chew it on its own to freshen your breath and benefit from its nutritional punch.
 Toss it on a pizza, or add it to your next plate of nachos.
 Top grilled chicken with it, or add it to a sliced steak salad if you like.
 As a note, if raw arugula is a little too strong for you, blanch it briefly to mellow the flavor out.

-Tips on How to Grow Microgreens Hydroponically
+How to Grow Microgreens Hydroponically

 The basic method to grow microgreens hydroponically is very simple.
 Prepare your trays with water and lay one of the growing pads in-trays.
 You can also use a spray bottle to mist the top of the pad.